tact-lang/pitaya/docs/SPECIFICATION.md

 The TUI uses a hybrid approach combining event streams with periodic state polling for both responsiveness and reliability:

 **Event Handling**: The TUI watches `events.jsonl` for new events using a portable file watcher with a polling fallback (to support macOS/Windows/Linux uniformly).
 As new events are appended to the file, the TUI reads and processes them, updating its internal state immediately.
-However, events don't trigger renders directly.
-Whether 1 event or 100 events arrive, they simply update the internal data structures.
+Events do not trigger renders directly.
+Whether 1 event or 100 events arrive, they update only the internal data structures.
 This prevents display flooding when hundreds of tasks generate rapid events.

 **Fixed Render Loop**: A separate render loop runs at 10Hz by default (every 100ms), reading the current internal state and updating the display.
 The refresh rate is configurable via `tui.refresh_rate_ms`.
 Do not render directly from watcher callbacks.
 This decoupling is crucial - event processing and display rendering operate independently.
 Users see smooth, consistent updates regardless of event volume.

 **State Reconciliation**: Every 3 seconds, the TUI reads the latest `state.json` snapshot to reconcile any drift.
-This isn't the primary update mechanism—just a safety net catching missed events or recovering from disconnections.
+This is a safety net catching missed events or recovering from disconnections, not the primary update mechanism.

 **Buffer Management**: Events update a simple in-memory representation: